-Letters of Recommendation
+Letters of recommendation

-• Avoid letters of recommendation from people who do not know you well, whose portrayals of your characteristics may not be objective (e.g., a relative), or who are unable to base their descriptions in an academic context (e.g., your minister).
+Avoid letters of recommendation from people who do not know you well, whose portrayals of your characteristics may not objective (e.g., a relative), or who are unable to base their descriptions in an academic context (e.g., your minister).
 Letters from these authors can give the impression you are unable or unwilling to solicit letters from individuals whose depictions are accurate, objective, or professionally relevant.

-• Avoid letter of recommendation authors who will provide unflattering descriptions of your personal or academic characteristics.
+Avoid letter of recommendation authors who will provide unflattering descriptions of your personal or academic characteristics.
 These descriptions provide a clear warning that you are not suited for graduate study.
 Choose your letter of recommendation authors carefully.
 Do not simply ask potential authors if they are willing to write you a letter of recommendation; ask them if they are able to write you a strong letter of recommendation.
 This question will allow them to decline your request diplomatically if they believe their letter may be more harmful than helpful.

-Lack of Information about the Program
+Lack of information about the program

 • Avoid statements that reflect a generic approach to the application process or an unfamiliarity with the program to which you are applying.
-These statements signal you have not made an honest effort, or lack enough interest to learn about the program.
+These statements signal you have not made an honest effort to learn about the program from which you are saying you want to earn your graduate degree.